SAN JOSE, Calif. , 26 Oct 2017

 ** Shares used in the calculation of GAAP net income per share are expected to be the same as shares used in the calculation of non-GAAP net income per share, except when the company reports a GAAP net loss and non-GAAP net income, or GAAP net income and a non-GAAP net loss.

 Cadence expects that its corporate representatives will meet privately during the quarter with investors, the media, investment analysts and others.
 At these meetings, Cadence may reiterate the business outlook published in this press release.
 At the same time, Cadence will keep this press release, including the business outlook, publicly available on its website.

 Prior to the start of the Quiet Period (described below), the public may continue to rely on the business outlook contained herein as still being Cadence’s current expectations on matters covered unless Cadence publishes a notice stating otherwise.

-Beginning December 16, 2016, Cadence will observe a Quiet Period during which the business outlook as provided in this press release and the most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q no longer constitute the company’s current expectations.
+Beginning December 15, 2017, Cadence will observe a Quiet Period during which the business outlook as provided in this press release and the most recent Annual Report on Form 10-K and Quarterly Report on Form 10-Q no longer constitute the company’s current expectations.
 During the Quiet Period, the business outlook in these documents should be considered historical, speaking as of prior to the Quiet Period only and not subject to any update by the company.
 During the Quiet Period, Cadence’s representatives will not comment on Cadence’s business outlook, financial results or expectations.
-The Quiet Period will extend until the day when Cadence’s fourth quarter and fiscal year 2016 earnings release is published, which is currently scheduled for February 1, 2017.
+The Quiet Period will extend until Cadence’s fourth quarter 2017 earnings release is published, which is currently scheduled for January 31, 2018.

-Cadence, the Cadence logo and Palladium are trademarks or registered trademarks of Cadence Design Systems, Inc. All other trademarks are the property of their respective owners.
+Cadence and the Cadence logo are trademarks or registered trademarks of Cadence Design Systems, Inc. All other trademarks are the property of their respective owners.